Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 Let $U_i$ be such that the fiber product

 is non-empty, and fix a $T$-equivariant embedding

-where $\bA^N$ are $\bP^N$ equipped with a suitable $T$-action.
-The existence of such an embedding is a simple application of Lemma 5.2 in \cite{Luna}, specialized to the case in which the reductive group is a torus $T$.
-Note that $[\bP^N/T]$ satisfies the valuative criterion for properness.
-This is a simple fact, but for completeness we give an argument for this in Remark \ref{valuativeprop} below.
-As a consequence, there always exists a (non unique) arrow $h$ making the diagram below commute
+where $\bA^N$ are $\bP^N$ equipped with a suitable $T$-action; the existence of such an embedding is an application of Lemma 5.2 in \cite{Luna}.
+Note that $[\bP^N/T]$ satisfies the valuative criterion for properness: as a consequence, there always exists a (non unique) arrow $h$ making the diagram

-Thus, by Lemma \ref{lemma:Pncodescent}, $h$ admits a lift represented by the dashed arrow in the diagram.
-This concludes the proof. \end{proof}
+commute.
+Thus, by Lemma \ref{lemma:Pncodescent}, $h$ admits a lift represented by the dashed arrow in the diagram. \end{proof}

-\begin{remark} Let us explain why $[\bP^N/T]$ satisfies the valuative criterion of properness.
-The reason is that $T$-torsors are locally trivial in the Zariski topology, and thus every $T$-torsor on the fraction field of a DVR has a section.
-Indeed, let $R$ be a DVR and consider a map $m: \mathrm{Frac}(R) \to [\bP^N/T]$.
+\begin{remark} $[\bP^N/T]$ satisfies the valuative criterion of properness as $T$-torsors are locally trivial in the Zariski topology, and thus every $T$-torsor on the fraction field of a DVR has a section.
+Indeed, let $R$ be a DVR and consider a map $m: \Spec \Frac R \to [\bP^N/T]$.
 Let us show that it admits a lift

 The map $m$ classifies a diagram of the form

 where $P$ is a $T$-torsor; as $P$ is trivial we can pick a section (represented by a dashed arrow) and this induces a lift $n$.
 Applying the ordinary valuative criterion for properness to $\bP^n$, we obtain a map $\bar n$ which makes the following diagram commute